Pure-the-Language/Pure/README.md

 2. Refactor code project into a proper standalone C# solution.

 New: "Develop in Visual Studio, Run in Pure" methodology.
 For easier debugging and styling for beginners.

+### Scale Up

+As code logic becomes more intricate, without a proper debugger (which is planned as a VS Code extension), it's slow to debug compared to traditional compiled languages.
+In this case, one can utilize the power of `dotnet` CLI utility and Visual Studio to enable quick development.

+(In short):

+* `dotnet new console`
+* `dotnet run <project-name.csproj>`

+This creates a minimum 2-file template for any single file script.
+Syntax of certain things might need tweaking and referencing Pure standard libraries need tweaking as well (pending documentation).